 Of course, I wanted to enjoy a ride on that Zipline.

 After dropping off my backpack in the locker at the office, we boarded a bus that took about 40 minutes to take us just over 1500 feet above sea level.
 From there, it was about a ten-minute walk and then there it was.

-Every few minutes the zipline would leave from its base like a bullet leaving the barrel and whiz through the harness with a squeashing sound as it sped towards the ground.
+Every few minutes the zipline would leave from its base like a bullet leaving the barrel and whiz through the harness with a squeashing sound.

-Finally it was my turn.
-While safely and comfortable seated, I held my cellphone camera set up on a mini-tripod firmly in front of me.
+Then I sat.
+While safely and comfortable seated, I held my cellphone camera set up on a mini-tripod.

-And then the gates were open and I sped through the air.
+And then the gates were open and I sped through.
 It was scary as the zipliner sped through at about 100 km/h, roughly 100 metres above the rainforest.
 The worst thing was when the heavy wind turned me sideways and it appeared that I was stalling.

-I still held to my camera but did not forget to enjoy the scary thrill.
+I still held to my camera but did not forget the enjoy the scary thrill.
 Around me, some of the fellow passengers had a blast, screaming with happiness.